anto-lang/anto/docs/Getting-Started.md

 Expr compiles the expression `2 + 2` into a bytecode program.
 Then we run the program and get the output.
 The output is `4` as expected.

-The `expr.Compile` function returns a `*vm.Program` and an error.
+The `anto.Compile` function returns a `*vm.Program` and an error.
 The program can be reused between runs.
-The `expr.Run` function takes a program and an environment.
+The `anto.Run` function takes a program and an environment.
 The environment is a map of variables that can be used in the expression.
 In this example, we use `nil` as an environment because we don't need any variables.